Prepay Home Loan vs. Invest Calculator

 Now compare this to investing.
 If you invest that same surplus cash into an equity mutual fund SIP that historically generates 12-15% annually, your money is growing at double the speed of your effective debt cost.
 Over a 15 or 20-year horizon, the exponential compounding effect of equity investing creates far more wealth than the interest saved by prepaying a subsidized home loan.

-• When to strictly INVEST: If you are in your 20s or 30s with a long runway for compounding, investing is the clear winner.
+• When to strictly INVEST: If you are in your 20s or 30s with a long runway for compounding, investing is almost always the winner.
 Equity markets are volatile in the short term but reliably outpace debt costs over 10+ year periods.
 Furthermore, if you are currently maximizing your Section 24(b) tax deduction, prepaying the loan actually destroys your tax shield, making investing the financially superior choice.

-The 50/50 Compromise Strategy
+The 50/50 Strategy

 Frequently Asked Questions